-To discuss multilateral reform it is necessary also to discuss US attitudes and policies that impact on that reform.

-A fundamental question at the beginning of this new century, in the wake of 9/11, is whether the US will be with the international community or against it; whether other countries will be able to work with the United States in the larger, common interest or have to work around the United States; whether the United States will be the subject of multilateral cooperation or the object of it, not in the sense of facing coalitions that will seek to balance American power, although that, too, is imaginable if the United States were further to ignore international law and to show no "decent respect to the opinions of mankind", but because we live in an increasingly globalized, integrated, interdependent world that requires cooperative management to function effectively and that which no single country, not even the United States, has the capability to run alone even if it wanted to.
-Happily, notwithstanding the aspirations of a few hard-headed, soft-handed Washington consultants, commentators, misplaced Canadian speech writers and other vicarious imperialists, there is scant evidence that most Americans want to.
+To discuss multilateral reform it is necessary also to discuss the US attitudes and policies that affect that reform.
+A fundamental question at the beginning of this new century, in the wake of 9/11, is whether the US will be with the international community or against it.
+Will other countries be able to work with the United States in the larger, common interest, or have to work around it?
+Will the United States be the subject of multilateral cooperation or the object of it (not in the sense of facing coalitions that will seek to balance American power, although that, too, is imaginable if the United States were further to ignore international law and to show no "decent respect to the opinions of mankind")?
+We live in an increasingly globalized, integrated, interdependent world that requires cooperative management to function effectively and no single country, not even the United States, has the capability to run alone even if it wants to.
+Happily, notwithstanding the aspirations of a few hard-headed, soft-handed Washington consultants and commentators, misplaced Canadian speech writers, and other vicarious imperialists, there is scant evidence that most Americans want to.